 What’s at stake: Communities across New England were hobbled when the Trump administration suddenly canceled grants meant to address the health and climate effects of pollution and other hazards.
 The termination leaves many programs unable to continue the critical work to improve the lives of their constituents.

-What we’re doing: In July 2025, CLF filed a “friend of the court” legal brief in federal court in the case of Appalachian Voices v.
+What we’re doing: CLF filed a “friend of the court” legal brief in federal court in the case of Appalachian Voices v.
 EPA on behalf of 17 community-based organizations and individuals whose grants were unlawfully terminated.
-The brief supported a motion to restore funding while litigation proceeded.
-The case was dismissed at the district court level and is currently on appeal before the DC Circuit.
-Plaintiff’s motion for an injunction pending appeal was denied.
-We await further opportunities to provide amicus support in response to the devastating impact these cuts have had on frontline communities.
+The brief supported a motion to restore funding while litigation proceeded and laid bare the devastating impact these cuts have had on frontline communities.
+Though dismissed by the trial court, the case is on appeal, and CLF stands by to lend further support.

 Protecting Access to Affordable Solar Energy